Thank you for reading our post, please rate this article at the end.

 Cons

-The Polaris RZR S 10000 features 110 horsepower and 64 inches in width.
-Moreover, it comes with two inches Walker Evans piggyback front and rear shocks that offer tool-less compression-damping adjustment.
+The Polaris RZR S 10000 has 110 horsepower and a 64-inch width.
+It also has two-inch Walker Evans piggyback front and rear shocks that offer tool-less compression-damping adjustment.

-This innovative UTC comes with a new seat angle so that the driver’s upper body is closer to the steering wheel to prevent arm fatigue.
-Furthermore, it comes with belt-type, fully-automated, continuously variable transmission.
+This innovative UTC has a new seat angle that brings the driver’s upper body closer to the steering wheel to prevent arm fatigue.
+Furthermore, it has a belt-type, fully automatic, continuously variable transmission.

-The Polaris RZR S 1000 comes with a selectable 2WD/4WD with an automatic-locking front differential.
-Consequently, the speed-sensing front differential detects rear-wheel slip and then locks it.
+The Polaris RZR S 1000 has a selectable 2WD/4WD and an automatic-locking front differential.
+The speed-sensing front differential detects rear-wheel slip and locks it.

-Moreover, the suspension has a firm, sporty feel to handle driving with precise control and no excessive bottoming.
-It’s able to take G-outs with its 12.25 inches of travel up front and 13.2 inches in the rear.
+Moreover, the suspension has a firm, sporty feel that allows it to handle driving with precise control and no excessive bottoming.
+It can take G-outs with 12.25 inches of travel up front and 13.2 inches in the rear.

 Pros